Radio Milano-Libertà: Establishment

-Radio Milano-Libertà was among a number of Soviet radio stations created prior to and during the Second World War to broadcast communist propaganda to other countries in local languages.
+Radio Milano-Libertà was resurrected after the invasion of the Soviet Union by Germany, and was among a number of Soviet radio stations created during the Second World War to broadcast communist propaganda to other countries in local languages.
 They operated from a wing of the headquarters of the Comintern, the Soviet propaganda organisation based in Moscow.
-Radio Milano-Libertà began broadcasting in 1937 and was operated by Italian expatriates living in the Soviet Union and who were refugees from Mussolini's fascist regime.
+Radio Milano-Libertà began broadcasting in 1941 and was operated by Italian expatriates living in the Soviet Union and who were refugees from Mussolini's fascist regime.